Malaysia Government Bias

 Political Position: Center-Right

-In 2018, The Anti-Fake News Act was passed by former prime minister Najib Razak’s government which aimed to tackle “fake news.”
+In 2018, former prime minister Najib Razak’s government passed The Anti-Fake News Act, which aimed to tackle “fake news.”
 On the other hand, critics claimed it was “designed to stifle dissent.”

 In 2019, the Anti-Fake News Act bill was repealed by the lower house of Malaysia’s Parliament, and the Anti-Fake News (Repeal) Bill was passed.
 Reuters reported that Human Rights Watch had welcomed this progress.
-However, Reporter Without Borders cautions that despite the media environment’s improvement after the defeat of former Prime Minister Najib Razak, still “archaic laws still endure”, and as a result of these old laws, self-censorship is still widespread in Malaysia.
+However, Reporter Without Borders cautions that despite the media environment’s improvement after the defeat of former Prime Minister Najib Razak, still “archaic laws still endure.”
+As a result of these old laws, self-censorship is still widespread in Malaysia.